oracle/macaron/CONTRIBUTING.md

 Note that integration tests can take a long time to complete.
 Also the repositories that we clone for these tests will be stored under `output/` directory.
 If you do not remove/move this directory and run the pre-commit tool you might get errors.

-#### Generating documentation
+## Generating documentation

-As mentioned above, all package code should make use of [Python docstrings](https://www.python.org/dev/peps/pep-0257/) in [reStructured text format](https://www.python.org/dev/peps/pep-0287/).
+As mentioned above, all package code should make use of [Python docstrings](https://www.python.org/dev/peps/pep-0257/) in [reStructured text format](https://www.python.org/dev/peps/pep-0287/) following [numpydoc style](https://numpydoc.readthedocs.io/en/latest/format.html) (with some exceptions - see our [style guide](https://oracle.github.io/pages/developers_guide/style_guide.html#docstrings)).
 Using these docstrings and the documentation template in the `docs/source/` folder, you can then generate proper documentation in different formats using the [Sphinx](https://github.com/sphinx-doc/sphinx/) tool:

 ```bash
 make docs